 Suppose you are currently in the market for a new job.
 Maybe you’re looking for a job that involves driving.
 Maybe it’s a city or government job.
 Maybe it involves working outside or inside an air-conditioned office building.
-Regardless, it’s been 10 years since your DUI conviction and one thing you’ve learned for sure, “The DUI has been a real headache as far as employment goes.
+Regardless, it’s been 10 years since your DUI conviction, and one thing you’ve learned for sure, is “The DUI has been a real headache as far as employment goes.
 You’ve lost out on some golden job opportunities because of the DUI.”

 Now that 10 years have passed, the DUI is no longer reported on your DMV record.
 Does that mean you’re in the clear?
 Does that mean it won’t come up on employer background checks any longer?

 Will a DUI Still Show Up on Background Checks?

 Unfortunately, your DMV record and your criminal record are two separate things.
 Even though a DUI automatically falls off your DMV record after 10 years, that is NOT the case with your criminal record.
 Unless your DUI was expunged, it will still show up on any background checks run on you.

 When Should I Include a DUI on My Job Application?